Correspondence Tracker & Management Tool

 The Team

-Product Manager, UX/UI Designer, Business Analyst, QA Analyst, Developer(3)
+Product Manager, Product Designer, Business Analyst, QA Analyst, Developer(3)

 10 weeks